petermckinley/SlidingGame/UsersManual.md

 A: Make sure SDL3 and Box2D are installed and correctly configured.
 Ensure all hardcoded folders and files are present.

 **Q: How do I reset the puzzle?**
-A: Restart the application or press the reset key (if implemented in the code).
+A: Restart the application or press the reset key (if implemented yet).

 **Q: Can I add new puzzles?**
-A: Yes, either by modifying configuration files (if supported) or by hardcoding new layouts directly into the `src/` code.
+A: Yes, either by modifying configuration files or by hardcoding new layouts directly into the `src/` code.
 Level system is currently in development.